Fantastic Planet

-Plot
+Plot summary

 In the distant future, the giant blue humanoid Draags (Note: In French and Czech spelling: Draag.) have brought human beings (who are called Oms) (Note: This is a play on the French word for "man", homme.) from Earth to the planet Ygam, where the Draags maintain a technologically and spiritually advanced society.
 The Draags consider Oms animals, and while they keep some as pets, others live in the wilderness and are periodically slaughtered by the Draags to control their population.
 Draags have much longer lifespans than Oms, but reproduce much less.

 When an Om woman is killed by three Draag children, her orphaned infant is found by Master Sinh, a key Draag leader, and his daughter Tiwa, who keeps the boy as a pet and names him Terr.
 Tiwa loves Terr and is careful not to hurt him, but, in accordance with her parents' instructions, gives him a collar with which she can pull him in any direction.
 She brings Terr to sessions in which she receives her education using a headset that transmits knowledge into her mind; a defect in Terr's collar allows him to receive the knowledge too.
 Around the time that Tiwa grows into her teens and first performs Draag meditation, which allows the species to travel with their minds, she loses some interest in Terr, who has become a young man and acquired much Draag knowledge.
 He escapes into the wilderness, stealing Tiwa's headset.